 And finally, surround yourself with people who uplift you.
 When you spend time with emotionally healthy, self-aware individuals, you reinforce the importance of mutual respect and emotional balance.

 Don't hesitate to communicate directly if someone's behavior becomes especially draining.
-Be honest and compassionate—"I feel overwhelmed by emotional conversations.
+Be honest "I feel overwhelmed by emotional conversations.
 Can we talk about something lighter today?"
 You don't have to carry the emotional load alone.

 Moving Beyond Attention Seekers